Reducing water use at home

 On this page:

 As our community grows, we all play a role in good water management that includes conservation.
-The Region of Waterloo has free programs and resources including our indoor water savings tips sheet and outdoor water savings tips sheet to help.
+The Region of Waterloo has free programs and resources including our indoor water savings tips sheet and outdoor water savings tips to help.

-illustration of house water fixtures
+Cross-section of a house showing various water using fixtures

 Book a free home water review